 You might consider adjusting your gain settings if you notice audible distortion or clipping on your recordings.

-Apps such as the Dolby On app applies Dolby’s noise reduction technology along with compression with the intention of enhancing the quality of recorded audio even further.
-Under the accessibility settings on iPhone noise cancellation can also be selected.
+Apps such as the Dolby On app apply Dolby’s noise reduction technology along with compression with the intention of enhancing the quality of recorded audio even further.
+Under the accessibility settings on iPhone, noise cancellation can also be selected.

 It’s beyond the scope of this article to list the settings for all audio apps on either iPhone or Android, but regardless of the platform or app you are using, check the available settings within the operating system and the settings within the app you are using.

-A .wav file (pronounced WAVE) is often ten times larger than a standard .mp3 (a lossy format) and use more of the available storage capacity of your device.
-However, if you deem this a suitable trade off and want your audio files to include as much digital information, and therefore detail as possible, choose ‘lossless’ audio or .wav over .mp3.
+A .wav file (pronounced WAVE) is often ten times larger than a standard .mp3 (a lossy format) and uses more of the available storage capacity of your device.
+However, if you deem this a suitable trade-off and want your audio files to include as much digital information, and therefore detail as possible, choose ‘lossless’ audio or .wav over .mp3.

 Also keep in mind if you import 16-bit audio files into your DAW and then export at 24-bit, you are essentially adding 8 bits of data containing no additional information.
 This won’t improve audio quality but will result in a larger file.

 When listening back to anything you record on your smart phone, use your headphones to assess audio quality.
 The speakers inside your phone are tiny, and generally speaking, won’t handle the excessive volume, particularly low-end frequencies as well as larger, heavier speakers.

 You may also be tempted to adjust your EQ settings on your phone, however, this will only influence how your recordings sound when played back on your smart phone.
 Keep in mind, especially if you share your music to social media and platforms such as soundcloud.com that most people won’t be listening to your music using the same settings.